Articles

 Business Succession strategies give peace of mind

-Having well-documented and communicated business succession strategies in place are important for the long-term success of any business: it gives peace of mind to –
+Having well-documented and communicated business succession strategies in place are important for the long-term success of any business.
+Peace of mind is provided to –

 • Key stakeholders (including staff, suppliers, financiers and family);